chaeyonieee/html-css/README.md

 # html-css
-This is a repository thatI studied the frontend of html and css.
+This is a repository that I studied the frontend of html and css.